hackers-terabit/usbnonce/README.md

  removable storage drives as a factor of authentication.

  *TL;DR: it places random bytes on a usb drive,sends UDP event notification when the drive is plugged in and the bytes are verified (or fail verification).*
- *it will also run specified commands when the synced usb is removed and when it's plugged in again* *Check out uslock as well, a slock fork that works with usbnonce*
+ *it will also run specified commands when the synced usb is removed and when it's plugged in again.*
+ *Check out uslock as well, a slock fork that works with usbnonce*

  At start-up it will await for a new drive to be plugged in.